 Optional Add-Ins

-If you want to jazz it up a bit, there are plenty of extras you can add:
+If you want to jazz it up a bit, there are plenty of extras you can add to your şehriye çorba:

-- Vegetables: Adding some chopped veggies like carrots, bell peppers, zucchini, celery or spinach can give your soup a bit more body and flavor.
+- Vegetables: Adding some chopped veggies like carrots, potatoes, bell peppers, zucchini, celery or spinach can give your soup a bit more body and flavor.
+Just cook them with the pureed tomato and then follow the recipe as it is.

 - Protein: For a heartier soup, consider adding some protein.
-You can add cooked chicken, beef, or even canned beans or chickpeas.
+You can add cooked and shredded chicken, ground beef, or even cooked chickpeas after the orzo is cooked.

-- Cheese: Adding some grated Parmesan cheese or crumbled feta cheese on top of each bowl just before serving can give a nice savory touch.
+- Cheese: Adding some crumbled feta cheese on top of each bowl just before serving can give a nice savory touch.

 How To Make It

-- Adding the Liquid: Pour your chosen liquid, water or broth, into the pot.
-Turn the heat up to bring your soup to a boil.
+- Add Liquid: Pour in water or your choice of broth and increase the heat to bring the mixture to a boil.

 Serving Suggestions

-Here are the best ways to serve it:
+Here are the best ways to serve şehriye çorbası:

 FAQs